-1. Section 4 of the Plan is hereby amended by increasing the share references in such section from to 1,687,500 to 2,737,500 so that such section reads in its entirety as follows:
+1.Section 4 of the Plan is hereby amended by increasing the share references in such section from 2,737,500 to 4,237,500 so that such section reads in its entirety as follows:

 "4.
 Stock and Class B Units Subject to the Plan.
-At no time shall the number of shares of Stock and Class B Units issued pursuant to or subject to outstanding Awards granted under the Plan, nor the number of shares of Stock issued pursuant to or subject to outstanding Incentive Options, exceed 2,737,500 shares of Stock or Class B Units, subject, however, to the provisions of Section 8 of the Plan.
+At no time shall the number of shares of Stock and Class B Units issued pursuant to or subject to outstanding Awards granted under the Plan, nor the number of shares of Stock issued pursuant to or subject to outstanding Incentive Options, exceed 4,237,500 shares of Stock or Class B Units, subject, however, to the provisions of Section 8 of the Plan.
 For the avoidance of doubt, any Award with respect to either a share of Stock or with respect to a Class B Unit will reduce the overall limit with respect to the number of shares of Stock and Class B Units that may be granted under Awards on a one-for-one basis.